judyfong/about/README.md

 # About

 My name is Judy Y. Fong.
-I have a [blog](https://blog.judyyfong.xyz) where I talk about various interest.
+I have a [blog](https://blog.judyyfong.xyz) where I talk about various interests.
 My semi-decent [projects are listed here](https://projects.judyyfong.xyz).
 Extremely rough projects can be found on my [GitHub profile](https://github.com/judyfong).
 I have written a few [academic publications](https://scholar.google.com/citations?user=dI2DL2oAAAAJ&hl=en) and